Arnold Arre: Career

 The Mythology Class, which blended ancient Philippine mythology with modern urban legends in a contemporary aesthetic, has been described as "genre-breaking", and has the distinction of being the first graphic novel to win in the Manila Critics Circle National Book Awards Comic Books category.

 Arre's other titles include the romantic comedy After Eden (2002), Ang Mundo ni Andong Agimat (2006), and "Martial Law Babies" (2008).

 Aside from his comics work, Arre did numerous design and illustration jobs for various clients such as the San Miguel Foundation for the Performing Arts and Sony BMG Music Entertainment Philippines.
 He also took part in local and international group exhibits and has had a one-man fantasy-themed show, Mythos in 2000.

 In 2007, producer Tony Gloria of Unitel Productions optioned the film rights to Arre's novel Ang Mundo ni Andong Agimat.
 Arre has mentioned in an April 2014 interview that the project is still under development.

 In 2011, Arre studied the art of animation and made a 4-minute short film titled Andong Agimat: Kanya ang Kalye based on the main character in his book Ang Mundo ni Andong Agimat.
 In November 2011 he was commissioned by Gang Badoy of Rock Ed Philippines and the National Historical Commission of the Philippines (NHCP) to make an animated music video for Kaninong Anino in celebration of the 150th birth anniversary of Filipino hero Jose Rizal.
 The following year, he was commissioned by Rock Ed Philippines and the NHCP to make an animated music video for Lupang Hinirang, the Philippine National Anthem which was broadcast on national television on June 12, 2012, Independence Day (Philippines).
 In September 2012, he did a series of educational animated videos titled Tandaan.
 Kalayaan.
 Alagaan. to mark the 40th anniversary of the Philippines' freedom from Martial Law.
 The series was commissioned by Rock Ed Philippines and the National Youth Commission (Philippines).

+In July 2013, Arre finished his first 20-minute animated short film titled Milkyboy.